Everett Ruess: Early life

 Everett Ruess was the younger of two sons of Stella and Christopher Ruess.
 Christopher was a Unitarian minister whose work caused the family to move every few years.
 Everett's older brother, Waldo, was born on September 5, 1909.
 A precocious child, Everett began woodcarving, modeling in clay, and sketching at an early age.
 At 12, he was writing essays and verse, and began a literary diary that eventually grew into volumes, with pages telling of his travels, thoughts, and works.
 By 1920, the Ruess family was living in Brookline, Massachusetts, and by 1930, they were living at 836 North Kingsley Drive in Los Angeles.
 Everett took a creative-writing class at Los Angeles High School, and later won a poetry award at Valparaiso High School in Indiana.
 At Hollywood High School he served as the Secretary-Treasurer of the Tabard Folk, the school's literary club.
-That year, he published an original poem in the yearbook, entitled "Lonesome".
+That year, he published an original poem in the yearbook, titled "Lonesome".
 In 1931, he served as vice president of the school's civic club.